 In this week long retreat, B. Alan Wallace offers an oral commentary the shamatha section of The Vajra Essence, which he received from his teacher, the Ven.
 Gyatrul Rinpoche, who authorized him to teach this portion of the text to general audiences.
 The retreat will also consist of meditation sessions and periods of discussion.
 Although this practice is presented in the context of Tibetan Buddhism, it is strongly resonant with Zen and Vipassana meditations, so it may be inviting and enriching to Buddhists of all traditions, as well anyone else who is interested to explore the depths of their own mind, and consciousness.

 All seven days of this retreat are reproduced here in full, conveniently divided into teachings, meditations, and discussions.
-PDF files on the first disk include explanatory notes on the audio files, retreat hand¬outs, and other pertinent information.
+PDF files include explanatory notes on the audio files, retreat handouts, and other pertinent information.

-This audio MP3 CD set chronicles the seven-day retreat held at Santa Barbara’s historical Old Mission.
+This audio stream and download chronicles the seven-day retreat held at Santa Barbara’s historical Old Mission.
 Recorded June 21 – 28, 2009.